CDL-Quantum/Hackathon2020/TBD/README.md

 ## The Solution we propose
+In following steps, we describe the general workflow we employ to tackle the challenge.

-### 1.Getting the data and preprocessing it
+### 1.Getting the data, defining the objective and preprocessing the data
-We obtain a raw dataset of galaxy images from the [Galaxy Zoo](https://data.galaxyzoo.org/)
+We obtain a numerical dataset that encodes thousands of galaxy images from the [Galaxy Zoo](https://data.galaxyzoo.org/).
+We assess the data to classify the galaxies into three classes- elliptical, spiral and uncertain.

 ### 2.Encoding it onto quantum computer